Library Fall Semester Hours

 The Services & Resources List describes the various means of academic support the Library offers.

-Similar to the majority of academic libraries, the Barton Library utilizes an organizational arrangement developed by the Library of Congress for its print collection.
+Similar to the majority of academic libraries, the Barton Library utilizes an organizational arrangement developed by the Library of Congress for its print and electronic collections.
 See Understanding the Library of Congress Classification System for assistance in learning this widely used system of library classification.

 For more on the Library's practices for acquisitions and weeding, see the Collection Development Plan.